-Q) My ammo has a steel cartridge case that attracts a magnet – is it banned?
+Q) My ammo has a steel case that attracts a magnet – is it banned?

 A) Only steel projectiles are banned.
-Steel cases themselves are OK, but bear in mind that much of the ammo loaded in a steel case also has a steel projectile, so make sure you still check the projectile.
+Steel cases themselves are okay, but bear in mind that a lot of steel cased ammunition also has a steel projectile, so make sure you check the projectile.

-Q) I checked my rifle ammo, so I should be OK, right?
+Q) I checked my rifle ammo, so I should be okay, right?

-A) No, the steel ammo ban applies to rifle ammo, pistol ammo and shotgun ammo – check ALL your ammo (yes, we once had a guy bring steel birdshot to a 3-gun match).
+A) No, the steel ammo ban applies to rifle ammo, pistol ammo and shotgun ammo – Please check ALL of your ammunition (we once had a guy bring steel birdshot to a 3-gun match).

 Q) Why don’t you publish the stages before the match?